pemsley/coot/blog/_posts/2020-10-20-Coot-Cryo-EM-basics.md

   Quick Save as will save all models that have not been saved and will save the session too.

-  (_This is for your notes, don't act on this:_ if you wish to run/execute/evaluate your saved session file then you can do that using Calculate &rarr;& Run Script...)
+  (_This is for your notes, don't act on this:_ if you wish to run/execute/evaluate your saved session file then you can do that using Calculate &rarr; Run Script...)

 4: Model-Building